Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Forward modeling a synthetic population

 \subsubsection{Flux fraction and final UV excess cut}

 Our final cut removes sources that are highly blended with bright neighbors.
-Following \citetalias{ludwig_2025}, we compute a ``flux fraction'' for each source, which we define as the fraction of UV flux that a source contributes to the total flux within a 5'' circular aperture centered on that source.
-We require all sources to have flux fraction greater than $10\,\%$.
+Following \citetalias{ludwig_2025}, we compute a ``flux fraction'' for each source, which is define as the fraction of UV flux that a source contributes to the total flux within a 5'' circular aperture centered on that source.
+Like \citetalias{ludwig_2025}, we require all sources to have flux fraction greater than $10\,\%$.
 For those with a neighboring source within $2.5''$, we require a flux fraction greater than $25\,\%$.
-This cut is designed to ensure that the UV excess is attributed to the flux from the source itself and not due to neighboring UV-bright sources.
+This cut was designed by \citetalias{ludwig_2025} to ensure that the UV excess is attributed to the flux from the source itself and not due to neighboring UV-bright sources.

-Finally, we require that the source exhibits UV excess in at least four out of nine UV-optical CMDs.
-Of the 332 (122 in the SMC and 210 in the LMC) remaining candidates, 110 (24 in the SMC and 86 in the LMC) are rejected in this final selection cut (Figure \ref{fig: flowchart}, box 7).
+Finally, we require that each candidate stripped star exhibits UV excess in at least four out of nine UV-optical CMDs following the selection criteria of SUMS.
+Of the 377 (134 in the SMC and 243 in the LMC) remaining candidates, 87 (26 in the SMC and 61 in the LMC) are rejected in this final selection cut (Figure \ref{fig: flowchart}, box 7).
 Fewer than 10 sources in each galaxy are rejected due to low flux fractions, with the majority being rejected due to a lack of robust UV excess across several color combinations.